 Annual SPILF-Stanford Law School Public Interest Fellowship

-The sixth annual SPILF-SLS Public Interest Fellowship will enable recipients to work full-time for a year in a law-related endeavor designed to further the public interest.
+The annual SPILF-SLS Public Interest Fellowship enables recipients to work full-time for a year in a law-related endeavor designed to further the public interest.
 All members of the SLS Classes of 2008-2014 who have not previously been awarded a post-graduate legal fellowship or government honors/new attorney program position are eligible to apply.
-Selection will occur in March 2013.
-The fellowship will include: a one-year salary of $45,000, benefits that the sponsoring organization would ordinarily provide to an employee at the recipient’s level, and a free bar course in the recipient’s state of choice.
+Selection will occurr in March 2014.
+The fellowship includes: a one-year salary of $45,000, benefits that the sponsoring organization would ordinarily provide to an employee at the recipient’s level, and a free bar course in the recipient’s state of choice.
 In 2014, Stanford Law School chose to adopt this fellowship program, and now plans on directly funding 2-3 public interest positions for graduating 3L students and alumni.

 Christy grew up in Sacramento, California.
 She graduated with high honors from the beautiful University of California at Santa Barbara.
 At Stanford Law School, Christy established Stanford’s Law Students for Reproductive Justice chapter and acted as Co-Chair for two years.
 She also served as the Secretary of Stanford Law Association and a managing editor of training for the Stanford Journal of Civil Rights and Civil Liberties.
 While at SLS, Christy interned at the ACLU of San Diego and Imperial Counties and the Center For Reproductive Rights.
 Throughout law school, Christy enjoyed volunteering with the Domestic Violence Pro Bono Program and working at the Stanford Community Law Clinic, where she became committed to providing legal aid for the most marginalized communities.